tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 * **Parameter** bdq:sourceAuthority

 See also:
-- [Parameterizing the Tests](../guide/bdqtest/index.md#33-parameterizing-the-tests-normative) in the bdqtest: landing page.
+- [Parameterizing the Tests](../guide/bdqtest/index.md#43-parameterizing-the-tests-normative) in the bdqtest: landing page.
-- [3.4 Test Parameters](../guide/users/index.md#34-test-parameters-non-normative) in the Users Guide.
+- [Test Parameters](../guide/users/index.md#34-test-parameters-non-normative) in the Users Guide.
 - [Test Parameters in Reports](../guide/users/index.md#341-test-parameters-in-reports-normative) in the Users Guide.

 #### 6.7.3  Revisiting the Test Specification (non-normative)